It is predicted that yields from ‘rain-fed’ agriculture will drop by 50% by 2020 – deepening the food and water crises we already face.

 Gaining access to water for irrigation and using techniques that conserve soil and water are part of how farmers are adapting their farming practices for long-term resilience in a changing climate.

-Last year, Trócaire supported 19 livelihoods and environmental justice programmes in Africa, Latin America and Asia.
-These reached an estimated 565,000 people directly and up to a further two million people indirectly.
+Last year, Trócaire supported livelihoods programmes in 15 countries, benefiting some 656,000 people directly and nearly 1.5 million people indirectly.

 Educators can use Trócaire’s climate change education resources in your classroom to bring the issue to students.